Drowsy Driving Accidents in DC

 • Social disparities or mental hardships, including grief, depression, nervousness, and anxiety

-And finally, the third category is punitive damages, which are damages awarded because the other driver acted with:
+And finally, the third category is punitive damages, which are damages awarded in rare cases involving:

-To secure maximum compensation, call the DC drowsy driving accident lawyers of Regan Zambri Long.
+To pursue maximum compensation, call the DC drowsy driving accident lawyers of Regan Zambri Long.

 How does Washington, DC’s contributory negligence law affect a drowsy driving claim?

-Contributory negligence is a legal principle that prevents an injured person from seeking damages if they are found to be partially at fault for the accident that caused their injuries.
-If the plaintiff contributes to their own injuries by acting negligently, they may be barred from recovering compensation from the defendant.
-Washington, DC, along with Virginia and Maryland, is three of the five jurisdictions that use contributory negligence instead of comparative negligence.
+Contributory negligence is a legal principle that prevents an injured person from recovering damages if they are found to be even partially at fault.
+Washington, D.C., along with Maryland, Virginia, North Carolina, and Alabama, are among the few jurisdictions that still follow contributory negligence rather than comparative negligence.

 If you are unsure whether you may be found partially at fault or believe you have been wrongly accused of contributory negligence, contact a lawyer at Regan Zambri Long.